 If you want the recipes (which I know you do!), scroll down below!

-Before I end this post, if you’re interested in going longer without sugar, I have a free 5 Days to Ditch Sugar challenge to help you do this!
+Before I end this post, if you’re interested in going longer without sugar, I have a free Naturally Sweet Challenge to help you do this!
 You can click here to learn more about the challenge and how to sign up.
 I’ll be offering you a free 5-day no-added sugar meal plan with tips on how to manage your sugar cravings, so you can show your sweet tooth who’s boss (YOU of course!).
 You’ll be well on your way to decreasing your insulin resistance and to better managing your prediabetes.

 One-day sugar-free meal plan: